Fernando Romero (architect): La Cuadra

-During Zona Maco 2025, Romero announced his foundation's plants to transform La Cuadra into a new, public cultural destination.
-Romero’s vision includes the addition of new pavilions and other temporary interventions.
-Romero said "Through a range of programming, we aim to catalyze the power of architecture for the visiting public and celebrate the enduring cultural influence of Luis Barragán.”.
+During Mexico City Art Week 2025, Romero announced that his foundation would transform La Cuadra — Luis Barragán's 1968 equestrian complex — into a new public cultural destination.
+The plan includes new pavilions and a rotating program of temporary interventions.
+"Through a range of programming, we aim to catalyze the power of architecture for the visiting public and celebrate the enduring cultural influence of Luis Barragán," Romero said.

 Marina Abramović at La Cuadra

-As an early preview of the programming that his foundation will organize at La Caudra, Marina Abramović delivered the first annual artist experience during Zona Maco.
+As an early preview of the programming his foundation would organize at La Cuadra, Marina Abramović presented a performance of her manifesto during Mexico City Art Week 2025, marking the site's first public artist intervention.

+Felix Gonzalez-Torres at La Cuadra

+Timed to Mexico City Art Week 2026, La Cuadra presented a focused solo exhibition of works by Cuban-American artist Felix Gonzalez-Torres, installed in what organizers described as a "poetic friction" with Barragán's architecture.
+Running through April 5, 2026, the exhibition was organized in collaboration with the Felix Gonzalez-Torres Foundation, with loans from the Guggenheim Museum, the San Francisco Museum of Modern Art, and the Art Institute of Chicago, marking the artist's first solo presentation in Mexico City since 2010.

+Barragán en Barragán at La Cuadra

+Also opening during Art Week 2026, La Cuadra inaugurated *Barragán en Barragán*, curated by architect Jorge Covarrubias and described as the first exhibition produced by Mexicans dedicated to Luis Barragán, presented inside one of his own buildings.
+The show traces more than ten of Barragán's projects — including Casa Gálvez, the Casa-Estudio Barragán, the Convent of the Capuchinas, and La Cuadra itself — through scale models and archival photography by Yukio Futagawa, René Burri, and Armando Salas Portugal.
+"The singularity is to celebrate Luis Barragán inside one of Barragán's own masterpieces.
+This exhibition centers on the evolution of his work, from modern great buildings to his own particular language," Romero said.

+Archivo Diseño y Arquitectura

-Romero is also the co-founder of Archivo Diseño y Arquitectura, located in Mexico City, a private collection and experimental exhibition space for industrial design objects.
+Romero is also the co-founder of Archivo Diseño y Arquitectura, a initiative centered on a private collection and experimental exhibition program for industrial design objects.

 Lectures and public speaking

 Romero has lectured extensively, most recently at the AIA Latin America: FAST FORWARD 2025 conference.
-He also served as a Visiting Professor at Columbia University in New York City.
+He also served as a visiting professor at Columbia University in New York City.
 He is a member of the American Institute of Architects and CAMSAM (Mexican Chamber of Architects).

-Recognition
+Awards and Honors

 Romero has been awarded with numerous international and national distinctions, such as: